devdicated/exekutor/README.md

 #### Polling interval / jitter

-The polling interval and jitter for this worker.
+The polling interval (in seconds) and jitter for this worker.

 ```yaml
 exekutor: